llimos/shmeact/README.md

 Start coding!
 The library is in shmeact.ts, and your code is in index.ts.
 Use it just like React.

+Note that DOM element typings come from TypeScript, and may differ slightly in React.
+If this is the case, edit the `types.d.ts` file accordingly.

 ## What's supported
 * JSX, with Typescript configured appropriately
 * React basics - components, rendering, etc.